Automotive Technology (AAS.AUTE) 71-72 credit hours

 Light Line Repair Technician (CER.AUTE.LLRT) 14 credit hours

 San Juan College offers a general two-year associate of applied science degree or one-year certificate program in Automotive Technology, as well as industry specific programs for Toyota (TTEN), Chrysler (CAP) and General Motors (ASEP).
-In TTEN, CAP and ASEP students are sponsored by automotive dealerships and earn their degrees in a two-year work study program.
+In TTEN, CAP and ASEP students are sponsored by automotive dealerships and earn their degrees in a co-op arrangement.
 Upon successful completion of the program, TTEN, CAP and ASEP students are employed by their sponsoring dealerships.

 The Basic Automotive Program

-Classes in automotive program offer specialized training in fuel systems (carburetion, fuel injection); drivability, electrical systems, heating/air conditioning, transmissions, brakes (including anti-lock systems) and alignment and suspension.
+Classes in automotive program offer specialized training in fuel systems (fuel injection); drivability, electrical systems, heating/air conditioning, transmissions, brakes (including anti-lock systems) and alignment and suspension.

 Students entering the program should possess basic math comprehension and reading skills.
 An aptitude for mechanics and electronics are a plus.

 In addition to tuition (currently $41 credit hour plus a $13.50 per credit hour fee; based on in-state residency status for TTEN, CAP, & ASEP students and subject to change),tools cost approximately $3000 the first semester, and will include an additional $200 a semester thereafter.
 Textbooks will be approximately $200-$300 each semester.
 Financial aid is available to qualified students.

 There is a national shortage of technicians in the industry.
 Many job opportunities are available to students who want to pursue a rewarding career with good pay, excellent benefits and working conditions.
 San Juan College automotive technician graduates are well prepared to enter the job market both locally and in other states.